stlouisn/neoforge_smooth_skies/README.md

 ## Features

+- Set Fog View Distance
-This mod fixes the hard fog cutoff when using render distances above 32.
+  - Fixes the hard fog cutoff when using high render distances
+- Lower Sky Void Darkness
+  - Sets the void darkness to only show close to the world's lowest Y value instead of a fixed value
+- Clear Skies
+  - Ported from grondag's Clear Skies mod